jdlph/shortest-path-algorithms/README.md

-# Project on Shortest Path Algorithms
+# Project on Shortest-Path Algorithms

 This project is to demonstrate implementations and applications of the shortest-path (SP) algorithms.
 It will include the following sub-projects.